 Here are five things I recommend to leaders in helping them solve Recruiter Burnout:

 - Eliminate unnecessary stress.
 Every organization has asshole hiring managers.
 Your role as a leader is to make sure those assholes, aren’t assholes to your recruiters.
-You must become the no asshole wall between your recruiters and these asshole hiring managers.
+You must become the wall between your recruiters and these hiring managers.

-- Find their purpose.
+- Help them find their purpose.
 Not necessarily organizationally, but individually.
 I worked for a hospital.
 We had this great purpose to save lives!
 But when you’re hiring a cafeteria worker you really aren’t saving lives.
 So, organizationally you can have the best mission in the world, but if you can’t find your own personal mission, you’re in trouble.

 - Find an outlet outside of recruiting.
 Different from purpose, this is something they physically do to relieve stress, unwind, find enjoyable.
-We spend about 25% of our waking hours working each week.
-Another 25% sleeping.
-It’s so easy to blow the other 50%, and that makes that work 25% seem like that’s all we do.
+We spend about 25-30% of our waking hours working each week.
+Another 25% is sleeping.
+It’s so easy to blow the other 50% or so, and that makes the work 25% seem like that’s all we do.
 Help and encourage your recruiters to have a life outside of work.

-Sometimes people will tell you they’re burned out when in reality they’ve just reached their organizational life expectancy.
-That is different.
-When a recruiter leaves you, because of burnout, and goes and works another job as a recruiter, that’s not burnout.
-That’s ‘I just can stand your crap any longer’.
+Sometimes people will tell you they’re burned out, when in reality, they’ve just reached their organizational life expectancy.
+That issue is different.
+When a recruiter leaves you because of burnout and goes and works another job as a recruiter, that’s not burnout.
+That’s ‘I just can’t stand your crap any longer’.

 If you Google “Tim Sackett” you’ll find our Tim, and a truck driver chaplain.
 Our Tim is NOT the truck driver chaplain, although how awesome would that be if he was!?
 He is a prolific writer in the HR and TA space who just happens to also run an Engineering and IT contract staffing agency (HRU Technical Resources) out of Michigan.
 He also writes every day at his own blog, the Tim Sackett Project.
 Weirdly, he’s known as an expert in workplace hugging, which was kind of cool years ago, but now seems painfully creepy, but we still love him and he’s fairly harmless.
 Tim is also on the board of the Association of Talent Acquisition Professionals (ATAP), lifetime Michigan State Spartan fan, husband to a Hall of Fame wife, 3 sons, and his best friend Scout.
 He also wrote a book with SHRM called The Talent Fix, you can find it on Amazon.